Forest games: Group activities to develop movement skills in the woods

 Does your school have a nearby wooded area or forest?
-Use this space as an outdoor classroom to build fundamental movement skills.
+You can use this space as an outdoor classroom to build fundamental movement skills.
+Getting outside is a great way to enjoy fresh air, and stretch your body in a wide open area.
+Plus, there are many other benefits that come with getting out into the woods.

-Stay safe by setting clear expectations.
-It’s important to identify boundaries before entering the forest to ensure that all students understand the area that they must stay in.
+Of course, it’s important for adults and caregivers to help everyone stay safe by setting clear expectations.
+Try identifying boundaries before entering the forest to ensure that all students understand the area that they must stay in.
+And then, have fun!
+Here are some ideas to get you started.

 Follow the Leader